philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to chair a symposium/discussion table
 * How to (politely) get speakers to stick to their allocated time, including cutting off
 * How to handle audience questions, as speaker and as chair (thanks to Dr. Alicia Mastretta Yanes/@AliciaMstt for the last three points!)
+* How to identify HDMI/VGA/(Mini) DisplayPort connections and how to get the projector to work with your laptop

 # Statistics